montchr/dotfiles/README.md

 7. __`ruby/install.sh`:__ Installs RVM for safely managing Ruby and its gems.
    Compiles Ruby 2.1.0 from source.
 Takes a while.
 Just let it do its thing.

-### sublime

-Sublime Text 3 settings are not set up automatically.
-You'll have to do that after running the above scripts.

-__If you've already been comfortably working with Sublime Text:__ you can run `sublime3/copy` to import your current preferences and configuration for Package Control (installed packages list, etc.). _This will overwrite my `sublime3/User` directory, so if you want to salvage anything from there, do so now before running the copy utility._ You should then run `sublime3/setup` immediately afterwards.

-__If you just want to load my suggested configuration:__ only run `sublime3/setup`.
-This will back up your current ST3 preferences before installing mine.

 ## everyday